davletovb/neva/ROBUSTNESS_GAPS.md

 - Merged baseline: 187 tests passed, one skipped (FAISS), 83.93% coverage locally.
 - Local branch `test/multi-agent-http-timeouts`: 190 passed, one skipped, 83.93% coverage.
 Black, isort, Flake8, MyPy, and Bandit passed.
-- New integration coverage is local work, not yet committed, pushed, or merged.
+- New integration coverage is committed and pushed in [PR #52](https://github.com/davletovb/neva/pull/52), pending merge.
 No live-provider calls were made.
 - These checks do not establish production readiness.
 Items below include feature gaps, untested risks, and known scope limits—not all are confirmed bugs.

 ## Already implemented on merged main